dmerejkowsky/blog/content/en/post/0188-classes-vs-types.md

   name: String,
 }

-// We create a brand new type for "robots that don't have names" yet pub struct UnnamedRobot;
+// We create a brand new type for "robots that don't have names" pub struct UnnamedRobot;

 // Note : interestingly, this struct costs *nothing* to allocate and is